Principal vs Agent: A Guide to Revenue Recognition

 When you sell something that involves a third party, you have to ask a fundamental question: Are you providing the good or service yourself, or are you simply arranging for someone else to provide it?
 This is the core of the principal vs. agent distinction.
 According to Deloitte, this evaluation determines whether you are acting as the principal or as an agent.
 For example, if you run an e-commerce store that sells products from various brands, are you the principal who buys and resells those items, or are you an agent who facilitates the sale for a commission?
 The answer directly changes how you record revenue on your books.

-Legal Ownership vs. Actual Control
+Legal Ownership vs. Actual Control: What's the Difference?

 It’s easy to assume that whoever holds the legal title to a product is the principal, but that’s not always the case.
 The real deciding factor is control.
 A company controls a good or service if it has the power to direct its use and receives substantially all of its remaining benefits.
 This means you can decide what happens to the product—whether you use it, sell it, or enhance it.
 Simply holding the title for a brief moment while an item is in transit doesn’t automatically mean you have control.
 You have to look at the bigger picture of who is really in the driver’s seat.